-NOTE Only the first fundamental periods are considered within the proposed force-based approach in this standard.
+NOTE Only the first fundamental periods are considered within the proposed force-based approach in this document.

 Structural analysis

 Except when (2) or (3) are applied, above-ground and elevated tanks with or without substructures should be analysed with the force-based approach with calculation models specified in 6.3.1.
 The dynamic effects of the convective and impulsive modes of vibrations should be described by equivalent static pressure distributions applied on the tank wall and bottom.